 Terry M. Cordova.
-Mr. Cordova has served in various capacities with Suddenlink and our manager since March 2003, including his current role as Senior Vice President and Chief Technology Officer of Suddenlink.
+Mr. Cordova has served in various capacities with Suddenlink since March 2003, including his current role as Senior Vice President and Chief Technology Officer of Suddenlink.
 Before joining Suddenlink, Mr. Cordova was Division Vice President of Engineering for Charter Communications' Southeast Division.
-Mr. Cordova is Chairman of the Board of the Society of Cable Telecommunications Engineers.
+Mr. Cordova is a member, and past Chairman of the Board, of the Society of Cable Telecommunications Engineers.